 Trip Delay & Trip Cancellation Insurance

-Since 1 January 2020 American Express has started to offer trip delay and trip cancellation insurances on select credit cards and no Amex card offers better protections than the Delta SkyMiles Reserve American Express card.
+Since 1 January 2020 American Express has offered trip delay and trip cancellation insurances on select credit cards and no Amex card offers better protections than the Delta SkyMiles® Reserve American Express card (terms apply).

 - The Delta SkyMiles Reserve card offers trip delay cover of up to $500/trip for delays of over 6 hours with up to 2 claims per 12-month consecutive period (more details) AND it offers trip cancellation insurance of up to $10,000/covered trip and $20,000 per eligible card per 12-month consecutive period.